deesteban/a-simple-shop/README.md

-# CoffeeBuzz - A simple bakery.
+# a-simple-shop

 A simple, modular, light web shop made from scratch with CSS, JS and PHP.
 Fully responsive for use with mobile and tablet devices.
+In this instance modelled to be a bakery/coffee shop, it provides a lightweight and useful way for customers to purchase items without having to queue in front of the store.

 ## How it works